OpenEnergyPlatform/academy/docs/tutorials/99_other/publish.md

 From this tables you can select the table you want to publish.
 Note: Only tables with an valid id and license in their metadata can be published on the OEP.
 Stimmt das so?

 ## Choosing an embargo and a topic
 Once you selected the table you want to publish, a pop-up field `Publish Table` will open.
+Next to the fields is an `i` icon giving more information if you hover your mouse over it.
-First you can apply an embargo; in a drop down menu you can select between none, and a 6 or 12 months embargo period.
+First you can apply an embargo; in a drop down menu you can select between none, and a 6 months or 1 year embargo period.
 Second you have to `Select data topic` from one of the 12 oder 11? available topics; scenario?, boundaries, climate, demand, economy, enviromente, grid, openstreetmap, policy, refernce, society and supply.
 Note: You can only choose one data topic.
 With tags it is possible to mark the content of you data even more precisely.
 Stimmt das so?